 |

-Located off of Spring Street on the northern slope of Storrs Hill in Lebanon, Storrs Hill ski area is one of the oldest lift served operations in New England.
+Located off of Spring Street on the northern slope of Storrs Hill in Lebanon, Storrs Hill ski area is one of the oldest lift-served operations in New England.

 Early Years

-At some point in the latter half of the 1930s, a 1,000 foot long rope tow was installed adjacent to the Storrs Hill jump, serving 200 vertical feet both day and night.
-In addition, the hike-up Storrs Hill Trail spanned 500 vertical feet.
 A second 1,000 foot rope tow was planned just prior to World War II, however it is not known if it was ever constructed.

 Snow Crest Opens